NVIDIA/k8s-device-plugin/README.md

       [uuid | index] (default "uuid")
   nvidiaDriverRoot:
       the root path for the NVIDIA driver installation (typical values are '/' or '/run/nvidia/driver')
+  runtimeClassName:
+      the runtimeClassName to use, for use with clusters that have multiple runtimes. (typical value is 'nvidia')
 ```

 When set to true, the `failOnInitError` flag fails the plugin if an error is